 Our oversight of KPMG's audit was not intended to enable us to express, and we do not express, an opinion about the Smithsonian's financial statements, internal controls over financial reporting, or compliance with laws and regulations.

 KPMG is responsible for its audit reports and the conclusions therein.

-If you have any questions, please do not hesitate to contact me or Joan T. Mockeridge, Assistant Inspector General for Audits, at (202) 633-7050.
+If you have any questions, please do not hesitate to contact me or Bruce Gallus, Financial Manager and Contracting Officer's Technical Representative, at (202) 633-7050.

 Attachment